Learn more about the route

-The Peak District National Park VIP project would replace a 2km section of overhead line east of the Woodhead Tunnel near Dunford Bridge with an underground solution, permanently removing seven pylons and a sealing end compound from the landscape.
+The Peak District East VIP project will replace a 1.5km section of overhead line east of the Woodhead Tunnel near Dunford Bridge with underground cables, permanently removing seven pylons and a sealing end compound from the landscape.

-Since 2016, we have carried out a range of ground investigation works and a number of environmental surveys north and south of the River Don near Dunford Bridge to identify any environmental issues and to develop the engineering plans for our project.
+Since 2016, we have carried out a range of ground investigation works and a number of environmental surveys north and south of the River Don, near Dunford Bridge, to identify any environmental issues and to develop the engineering plans for our project.

 Following public consultation in late 2018 / early 2019, we submitted a planning application for the project to Barnsley Metropolitan Borough Council in August 2019.
 In December 2019, we submitted an additional planning application to the Peak District National Park Authority for proposed enhancements to the existing car park at Dunford Bridge.

 Planning permission was granted by both Barnsley Council and the Peak District National Park Authority in summer 2020.
 The current indicative programme is that, subject to all necessary approvals and consents, on site works will commence in spring 2021 and take approximately two years to complete.